UN talks on new development financing text advance

 These included mobilising domestic financial resources; mobilising international resources for development; trade; international financial cooperation for development; debt; and systemic issues such as enhanced coherence in the international monetary system vis-à-vis development outcomes.

 The Monterrey Consensus set out various trade policy priorities, such as the importance of the multilateral trading system; reducing agricultural trade distortions; facilitating WTO accession; improving market access; enhancing the role of regional trade agreements; and the need to build productive capacity in low-income countries.

-A second FfD conference was held in 2008 in Doha, Qatar in the aftermath of the global economic slump.
-That outcome document updated several trade priorities, underlining the need to conclude the WTO’s Doha Round and to implement the Aid for Trade initiative.
+A second FfD conference was held in December 2008 in Doha, Qatar in the aftermath of the global economic slump.
+That outcome document updated several of these trade priorities, underlining the need to conclude the WTO’s Doha Round and to implement the Aid for Trade initiative.
 The document also called on developing countries in a position to do so to provide duty-free, quota-free (DFQF) market access for least developed country (LDC) exports.

 Trade for sustainable development?

 The elements outline seven potential building blocks for future development finance and monitoring – including on the role of trade – that might be included in the final text.
 A series of policy ideas were also presented in each block.
-These built on previous FfD3 outcomes along with the various finance aims in the proposed SDGs.
+These built on previous FfD outcomes along with the various finance aims in the proposed SDGs.